What Is Wage Garnishment?

 Do Not Ignore Debt Or Payment Plans

-If your debts are left unacknowledged, or have progressed beyond the stages of negotiating an installment plan, a Walnut Creek, CA wage garnishment attorney may be needed.
+If your debts are left unacknowledged, or have progressed beyond the stages of negotiating an installment plan, an attorney may be needed.
 A wage garnishment attorney can contact your creditor and open a new channel of communication.
-An exemption can be filed so that your attorney can prove to a judge that the amount being seized exceeds a reasonable or even legal amount.
-And if no other options remain, a Chapter 7 bankruptcy filing will stop any wage garnishment and may even discharge the original debt.
+An exemption can be filed so that you can prove to a judge that the amount being seized exceeds a reasonable or even legal amount.
+If no other options remain, a Chapter 7 bankruptcy filing will stop any wage garnishment and may even discharge the original debt.
+Attempting to settle the debt while a wage garnishment is in effect is often a fruitless endeavor because the creditor has little incentive to negotiate - why negotiate when they can just sit back and collect 25% of your wages?

 Act early to avoid getting your wage garnished.
 At the very least, a reduced payment plan may be worked out by contacting your creditors.
 If you were proactive and have opted to set up a payment plan with your creditor, the courts or IRS, then good on you!
 Arietta Law strongly recommends that you stay on-top of these installments to avoid wage garnishment.